Cladonia rangiferina: Uses

 The reindeer lichen is edible, but crunchy.
 It can be soaked with wood ashes to remove its bitterness, then added to milk or other dishes.
 It is a source of vitamin D.

 This lichen can be used in the making of aquavit, and is sometimes used as decoration in glass windows.
 The lichen is used as a traditional remedy for removal of kidney stones by the Monpa in the alpine regions of the West Kameng district of Eastern Himalaya.
 The Inland Dena'ina used reindeer lichen for food by crushing the dry lichen and then boiling it or soaking it in hot water until it becomes soft.
 They eat it plain or, preferably, mixed with berries, fish eggs, or lard.
 The Inland Dena'ina also boil reindeer lichen and drink the juice as a medicine for diarrhea.
 Acids present in lichens mean their consumption may cause an upset stomach, especially if not well cooked.

+Reindeer lichen is also popular in model railroading where it is used for shrubbery and to make model trees.

 According to a study published in 2017, reindeer lichen was able to grow on burnt soil as soon as two years after a forest fire in Northern Sweden, indicating that artificial replanting of lichen could be a useful strategy for the restoration of reindeer pastures.